 Availability and Licensing Requirements for SharePoint Catalog Management

 Catalog Management is available to organizations that use SharePoint Advanced Management (SAM).
+Your tenant gets SAM through any of the following paths:

 - Office 365 E3, E5, or A5